yonpols/devise_imapable/README.md

 Installation
 ------------

-**Please note that Devise-Imapable only works with Devise 1.0.5 at the moment, changes for 1.0.6 will be made soon**

-Currently this can only be installed as a plugin.

-    script/plugin install git@github.com:joshk/devise_imapable.git

-*Now in gem form, install notes coming soon*
+**Please note that this fork of devise-imapable was modified for Rails 3 and Devise 1.1rc1**

+To install, add the following to your Gemfile:

+    gem 'devise_imapable', :git => 'git://github.com/LouisStAmour/devise_imapable.git'

 **And don't forget to add [Devise](http://github.com/plataformatec/devise)!**

-either in config/environment.rb:

-    config.gem 'devise'

-or in bundler

-    gem 'devise'
+e.g.

+    gem 'devise', :git => 'git://github.com/plataformatec/devise.git'

 Setup